rudyvan/digital_meter/README.md

 # Installation

+Warning: the installation is not for the fainted of hart, as it requires some knowledge of the raspberry pi and linux.

+Personally, an ansible script to install the application on a raspberry pi (or on Apple Mac or Ubuntu) can simplify and make the installation repeatable.
+Alternatively a docker setup.

+The terminal manager TMUX need to be setup, as the application is started in a tmux environment, which allows to run the application in the background and have terminal views and windows created by the application viewable on another terminal.

+Anyway, the following steps describe how to install the application on a Raspberry Pi.

 The application is written in Python and to ensure that the application runs in a controlled environment, it is recommended to use a virtual environment.
 The following steps describe how to install the application on a Raspberry Pi.

-visit the github page of pyenv and follow the instructions to install pyenv-virtualenv on your raspberry pi and install the shell extension.
+Visit the github page of pyenv and follow the instructions to install pyenv-virtualenv on your raspberry pi and install the shell extension.

 https://github.com/pyenv/pyenv-virtualenv